 - The eyes may be inflamed and infected.

 - Signs of chronic ENT disease, such as scarred eardrums, encrusted nostrils and postnasal drip may be evident.

 - There may be a chronic cough with crepitations in both lungs.

 - Hepatomegaly and splenomegaly may be detected in the abdomen.

 - In infants, crusting around the anus may be a sign of chronic diarrhoea.
 Delayed developmental milestones or ataxia may be evident.

 Specialist tests are often required to elucidate the exact diagnosis but screening tests can be done in primary care.
 These should include:

 - FBC, IgG, IgM and IgA levels and tests to confirm the presence and type of any infection.
 A systematic review called for screening in patients with recurrent infections, irrespective of age.

-- An elevated ESR may indicate chronic infection and CXR and sinus X-ray may confirm the source.
+- An elevated ESR or CRP may indicate chronic infection and CXR and sinus X-ray may confirm the source.